11 Things You May Not Know About Hawai'i and Native Hawaiians

 In 1993, President Bill Clinton signed an official apology to Native Hawaiians for the illegal overthrow of their nation.
 Public Law 103-150 was passed by a joint resolution of Congress in 1993 to acknowledge the 100th anniversary of the overthrow.
 Stipulations in the law stated that:

-- The U.S. apologizes. "...apologizes to Native Hawaiians on behalf of the people of the United States for the overthrow of the Kingdom of Hawaii on January 17, 1893."
+- The U.S. apologizes. "...to Native Hawaiians on behalf of the people of the United States for the overthrow of the Kingdom of Hawaii on January 17, 1893."

 - Native Hawaiians may have legal claims against the U.S. "Nothing in this Joint Resolution is intended to serve as a settlement of any claims against the United States."

-Native Hawaiians are Revitalizing Their Language and Culture
+10. Native Hawaiians Are Revitalizing Their Language and Culture

-- Gov. John Waihe'e was the first elected governor of Hawai'i of Native Hawaiian ancestry.
+- Governor John Waihe'e was the first elected governor of Hawai'i of Native Hawaiian ancestry.
 He served from 1986-1994.

 In today's Hawai'i, the turbulence of a people who love their nation is palpable.
 Opinion and fact sometimes collide, and the menace of generational colonialism continues to penetrate the hearts and minds of many.
 This turbulence is a natural reaction to more than a century of frustration with America's apparent disregard for native rights.